Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 #### Compare F measure results with baseline

-If you have set the `BASELINE_CONTAINER_NAME` environment variable to the name of a container in Azure Storage containing test results from a previous run, then we will download those test results to use as the baseline:
+If you have set the `BASELINE_CONTAINER_NAME` environment variable to the name of a container in Azure Storage then the pipeline will begin storing previous test results.
+If results from a previous run exists, then we will download those test results to use as the comparison baseline:

   ```yml
     - name: download baseline